sckimynwa/sckimynwa.github.io/README.md

-## Chain of Thoughts
+## Tre of Thoughts

-I'm a passionate thinker who loves to reflect on my chain of thoughts.
+I'm a passionate thinker who loves to reflect on my tree of thoughts.
 I find great joy in reading books 📚, exploring various genres and expanding my horizons.

 ### 🖥️ Technology & Problem Solving